-With just less than a thousand dollars, an aspiring rap artist can upload their music to Spotify to be heard by the masses, record a project in an increasingly affordable home studio set up and purchase beats online.
-That is what rapper Lil Nas X did exactly, turning a beat lease that cost $30 beat from Beatstars into country’s number one song, Old Town Road.
+For less than a thousand dollars, an aspiring rap artist can purchase beats online, record a project in an increasingly affordable home studio set up, and upload their music to Spotify to be heard by the masses.
+That’s exaclty what rapper Lil Nas X did, turning $30 beat lease from Beatstars into the number one song in the country with Old Town Road.

-Though it sounds simple, the process of buying beats online can be pretty confusing.
+It sounds simple enough, but if you have any experience at all, I think you’d agree, the process of buying beats online can be pretty confusing.
 Should you buy the exclusive rights or a non-exclusive lease?
-What’s the meaning of non-exclusive?
-MP3 or WAV file?
+What does non-exclusive even mean?
+WAV file or MP3?
 What’s the difference?
-These questions and so much more can simply cause analysis paralysis for several would-be rappers, stop them in their tracks and see their aspirations in music become little more than a pipe dream.
+These questions and many more can easily cause analysis paralysis for many would-be rappers, stopping them in their tracks and rendering their musical aspirations as little more than a pipe dream.
 But here’s the good news:

 Buying beats online can be easy: